Find Trade Colleges

 The average tuition and fees for an in-state undergraduate at CPTC are $5,979 a year.

-As a testament to the quality of education it offers, CPTC also is in the top 20% of our Best Precision Production Associate Degree Trade Schools in Washington ranking.
+In addition to its great value ranking, CPTC is in the top 20% of all schools on our Best Precision Production Associate Degree Trade Schools in Washington list.

 Full Precision Production at Clover Park Technical College Report